Landlord Electrical Safety: EICR Rules, Costs & Penalties (2026)

 A C1 code means that there is an immediate risk of injury.
 The person carrying out the inspection should take steps to make the installation safe immediately, which may include disconnecting the affected circuit.
 The overall installation is classified as unsatisfactory.
 Remedial work is required urgently.

 A C2 code means that the defect could become dangerous if not addressed.
+See our EICR codes guide for a full explanation of all observation codes.
 While not presenting an immediate danger, it requires remedial work within the timeframe specified by the inspector (no more than 28 days under the landlord regulations).
 The overall installation is classified as unsatisfactory.

 A C3 code is a recommendation for improvement.
 The defect is not dangerous but the installation does not fully comply with the current edition of BS 7671.
 C3 observations do not make the installation unsatisfactory, and remedial work is not legally required.
 However, it is good practice to address C3 items where practicable.